Just society

-A Just society is one in which each person is socially and economically secure, and where the state is politically, legally, and administratively inclusive and fair.
+A Just society is a normative phrase used to describe what a society "ought" to be.
+It generally appeals to notions of fairness, equality, and liberty.
+There is no single definition, and authors disagree about social organization to achieve it.

+The idea of a just society first gained modern attention with 19th-century philosophers such as John Stuart Mill.
+In Canada the phrase was popularized by prime minister Pierre Trudeau to describe his fundamental principle that governed his policies, from multiculturalism to the creation of the Charter of Rights and Freedoms during the 1970s and '80s.

 History

 The idea of a just society first gained modern attention when philosophers such as John Stuart Mill asked, "What is a 'just society'?"
 Their writings covered several perspectives including allowing individuals to live their lives as long as they didn't infringe on the rights to others, to the idea that the resources of society should be distributed to all, including those most deserving first.
 In 1861, John Stuart Mill published an essay entitled, "Utilitarianism".
 In this famous essay, Mill advocated the latter view, in which decision makers attended to the "common good" and all other citizens worked collectively to build communities and programs that would contribute to the good of others.

 Canadian usage

-The term was later used as a rhetorical device by Canadian Prime Minister Pierre Trudeau to encapsulate his vision for the nation.
+The term was used as a rhetorical device by Canadian Prime Minister Pierre Trudeau to encapsulate his vision for the nation.
 He first used the term in the 1968 Liberal Party leadership contest, at the height of "Trudeaumania", and it eventually became identified as one of his trademark phrases.